Perioperative Nursing/RN

 • Write the Canadian Nurses Association (CNA) certification exam to earn a CPN(c) designation

-• Apply for practice hours to maintain your registration with the Saskatchewan Registered Nurses’ Association (SRNA)
+• Apply for practice hours to maintain your registration with the College of Registered Nurses of Saskatchewan (CRNS)

 • Earn transfer credits to post-RN degree programs at the University of Saskatchewan